top of page

 Board-certified Music Therapists?

-According to the American Music Therapy Association regulations,
+According to the regulations set by American Music Therapy Association,

 to become a music therapist:

-We complete an accredited, college or university-affiliated program at a Bachelor’s level or higher, which includes 1200 hours of clinical training and a six-month full-time internship.
+One must complete an accredited college or university-affiliated program at the Bachelor’s level or higher and achieve 1,200 hours of clinical training, which consists of a six-month full-time internship.

-We pass a nationally-administered board certification exam to receive the credential MT-BC (Music Therapist-Board Certified).
+Candidates must pass a nationally administered board (Certification Board for Music Therapists [CBMT]) certification exam to receive the credential MT-BC (Music Therapist-Board Certified).

 bottom of page